 - There is no prescribed format for an LMS workshop, but it is expected that the number of participants will be no more than 40, and could be as low as 10, meeting for a period of several days.

-- All participants should be actively involved in the programme, and should be identified in the proposal; the participation of appropriate postdocs and graduate students is encouraged.
+- All participants should be actively involved in the programme; with the core group of mathematicians involved in the workshop listed.
+The participation of appropriate postdocs and graduate students is encouraged.

-Deadlines: Applications can be made at any time but should normally be submitted at least 12 months before the proposed workshop.
-All proposals are refereed, and support will only be offered if it felt that the benefits to UK mathematics are likely to be significant.
+Deadlines: Applications can be made at any time but should normally be submitted at least 6 months before the proposed workshop.
+Support will only be offered if it felt that the benefits to UK mathematics are likely to be significant.

-Applications and queries: Applications should be made via email to the Chair of the Research Grants Committee, Dr Francis Clarke (email@example.com), at any time.
+Applications and queries: Applications should be made via email to the Chair of the Research Grants Committee, Professor Andrew S. Dancer (email@example.com), at any time.

 There is no application form.
 Proposals in PDF or Word format should contain: